Kidney Allocation System (KAS)

 UNOS’s new KAS aims to help more people have longer function with their transplanted kidney by matching the donated kidney that has the longest potential life with the recipient who has the longest potential life.
 Additionally, the KAS will give priority to groups of people who are hard to match based on blood type or immune sensitivity.

 This system is will be beneficial to younger patients with ARPKD but may negatively impact patients who need transplants later in life, including ADPKD patients.
 Age is only one factor, however, and an individual in their 50’s or 60’s who are not diabetic and not on dialysis could be among the top candidates.
 This is why we encourage you to speak with your medical team to be referred to the transplant list early and, ideally, before starting dialysis.
-Read an article in our Fall 2014 issue of PKD Progress about the KAS.

 The PKD Foundation does not offer medical advice.
 The information shared on this website is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 We strongly recommend that your care and treatment decisions be made in consultation with your healthcare professional team.